tcorral/methodology-angular-development/README.md

-# Angular Cookbook for Backbase Widget Development
+# Angular Development Methodology

 ### About

-This styleguide is aimed at front-end developers interested in developing widgets for the Backbase CXP platform using the [AngularJS](https://angularjs.org/) framework.
-The objective is to present the best practices for Backbase Widget development using Angular
+This styleguide is aimed at front-end developers interested in developing for the Backbase CXP platform using the [AngularJS](https://angularjs.org/) framework.
+The objective is to present the best practices for Backbase Widget and Portal development using Angular

 ### References